 The mutualism model of intelligence1, suggests that different cognitive abilities and competencies interact with each other in order to facilitate reasoning and in cognitive development across the life span2.

 Research supports the notion that individuals with higher scores in vocabulary tend to show greater gains in matrix reasoning and vice versa3, which means that a good vocabulary can be a good indicator and precursor of other domains of cognition, namely memory and reasoning speed4.

 This Vocabulary Test with Synonyms contains a total of 10 questions.
-For each question, you will be given a word and 10 possible synonyms for it.
+Each question can contain between 2 and 5 synonyms.
 You must select all the words that can have the same meaning as the given word.

 Example: For the word SHORT, you should select as synonyms the words “Brief” (A short / brief meeting) and “Insufficient” (short / insufficient supply).

 This test is designed as an entertaining and educational tool.
 The results do not constitute a psychological or psychiatric evaluation of any kind and may not offer an accurate portrait of the mental fitness of the test taker.
 We do not guarantee the accuracy of the results and these should not be used as an indicator of the capacities of the individual for a specific purpose.

 Responses may be recorded and used for research purposes or to be otherwise distributed.
 All responses are recorded anonymously.

 1 Van Der Maas, H. L. J., Dolan, C. V., Grasman, R. P. P. P., Wicherts, J. M., Huizenga, H. M., Raijmakers, M. E. J. (2006).
 A dynamical model of general intelligence: The positive manifold of intelligence by mutualism.
 Psychological Review, 113, 842–861. doi:10.1037/0033-295X.113.4.842